 If you aren’t working throughout the year, or don’t know if you’ll be working yet, we recommended that you to sign up and pay semester-by-semester (what NYU calls a “two-installment plan”) so that you don’t have to pay more than you owe.
 However, even if you did pay for everything up front in one annual bill, you will still get your semester’s reimbursement when HR crunches all the numbers midway through the semester in question.

-Because of the way NYU/CHP package their health insurance plans, Spring workers will be awarded a subsidy for spring and summer right away.
+Because of the way NYU/CHP package their health insurance plans, Spring workers will be awarded a subsidy for spring and summer at the start of the Spring semester.
 Workers who only work in the summer should get a rebate retroactively when they start working in the summer.
 However, NYU last summer arbitrarily decided that this should only be a partial refund—a position that is in no way supported by our contract and needs to be vigorously opposed.
+Many students who started on the job after April 1st this past semester are not currently being issued refunds at all.
+That isn’t right, and we have a big legal arbitration hearing coming up to try to force NYU to do the right thing.
 Join us in our campaign for healthcare equality!

 What’s a Union Position Again?